LukePappa/Ourism/text.md

 The state in which one is free from misery is called Ennea.
 To attain Ennea, follow these steps:

-1. Realize that all misery is self-inflicted.
+1. Realize that all of your misery is self-inflicted.
 2. Resolve to stop inflicting misery upon yourself.
 3. When misery arises, remind yourself to stop inflicting misery upon yourself.